SundayWindy/FlaskRestful/README.md

         return json.JSONEncoder.default(self, value)
 ```
-* And register to flask app:
+* And then register it to flask app:

 ```py
     app.json_encoder = JsonEncoder